CitrineInformatics/citrine-python/docs/source/workflows/performance_workflows.rst

 - Training data contain simple mixtures from an :class:`~citrine.informatics.data_sources.AraTableDataSource` *and* an :class:`~citrine.informatics.predictors.IngredientsToSimpleMixturePredictor` is included in the graph.
 - The graph includes a :class:`~citrine.informatics.predictors.SimpleMixturePredictor` or :class:`~citrine.informatics.predictors.GeneralizedMeanPropertyPredictor`.

-Both are known issues and will be resolved in a future release.
+Both are known issues in experimental functionality and will be resolved in a future release.

 Execution and results
 ---------------------